williamouyang/okta.github.io/_source/docs/api/resources/users.md

 This operation:

-* Filters against live data.
+* Filters against the most up-to-date data.
 For example, if you create a user or change an attribute and then issue a filter request, the changes are reflected in your results.
 * Requires [URL encoding](http://en.wikipedia.org/wiki/Percent-encoding) where `filter=lastUpdated gt "2013-06-01T00:00:00.000Z"` is encoded as `filter=lastUpdated%20gt%20%222013-06-01T00:00:00.000Z%22`.
-* Supports a limited number of expressions:
+* Supports only a limited number of properties: `status`, `lastUpdated`, `id`, `profile.login`, `profile.email`, `profilefirstName`, and `profile.lastName`.
+* Doesn't include users with a status of `DEPROVISIONED`.
+You must include a status filter for deprovisioned users.

 Filter                                         | Description
 ---------------------------------------------- | ------------------------------------------------